S4 method for ConservationProblem,numeric

 plot(s1, main = "solution", axes = FALSE)

-# calculate importance scores using ranks based on 10 budgets
+# calculate importance scores using 10 budget increments

-# N.B. since the objective for calculating ranks is not explicitly
+# N.B. since the objective for the incremental rank procedure is not

-# defined and the problem has a minimum set objective, the
+# explicitly defined and the problem has a minimum set objective, the

-# ranks are calculated using the minimum shortfall objective by default
+# the minimum shortfall objective is used by default

 rs1 <- eval_rank_importance(p1, s1, n = 10)